 Inevitably in our practice we will engage with our patient’s trauma.
 Often this is processed easily and quietly within a session.
 Sometimes, however, we will come to work with stronger memories.
 These might be known events such as accidents and injuries or less conscious events such as surgery or stroke.
 Our work may also uncover more deeply buried memories of trauma or abuse.

 During this course we will explore our limits as therapists and gain some insight into what we can handle as bodyworkers and when we would do better to enlist the support of a psychotherapist.
 Peter Levine talks of ‘waking the tiger’.
-We need to be sure that we and our patient are ready to invite a tiger into our practice space
+We need to be sure that we and our patient are ready in case the tiger wakes up in our practice space

 We will look at the appropriate use of language in order to gather more information to help in our bodywork and to help the patient make sense of memories released without jumping to false conclusions.